A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Parachute example

 \section{Parachute example}

 \paragraph{Model.}

 \paragraph{Proof.}

 The proof tree, using the rules from Section~\ref{sec:UAPC}, is presented in boxes: a zig-zag border at the top indicates that the proof continues in another snippet at the annotated subgoals, while a zig-zag border at the bottom indicates that the snippet continues from an open subgoal of another snippet.
+The input and output label sets for this example are the following:

 \begin{proofstartbox}

 \end{proofstartbox}

 \begin{proofmiddlebox}[(1)]